Yew12347/device-xiaomi-apollo/README.md

 - Mainline kernel build included
 - base DTS from Android DTB provided
-- postmarketOS target prepared
-- bootloader unlock required (Xiaomi bootloader requires a countdown timer before unlock)
+- postmarketOS target i-phoshootloader unlock required (Xiaomi bootloader requires a countdown timer before unlock)

 > This port is experimental — please do not expect a fully working phone yet.
 > Progress may be slow due to vendor restrictions and lack of upstream drivers.